DFranck/hydro_bidder-page/pages/docs/users/locking-lsm-shares.md

 | >3 months                 | 2                       |
 | >6 months                 | 4                       |

-This means that a users voting power decays over time in steps, and behaves like this:
+This means that a user's voting power decays over time in steps, and behaves like this:

 ![Remaining scaling explained](/doc/remaining-lockup.png)

-Note: Round 1 of Hydro will have certain restrictions around lockups.
-Specifically, users will not be allowed in the first round to lock for 6 or 12 months.
-The user will only be able to lock for 1, 2, or 3 months during Round 1.
-In future rounds users will be able to successfully create lockups that are for 1, 2, 3, 6 and 12 months.
+**Note**: The Pilot Round of Hydro will have certain restrictions around lockups.
+Specifically, users will not be allowed in the first round to lock for more than 1 month.
+To learn more about the Pilot Rounds please read the Pilot Rounds [documentation](https://hydro.cosmos.network/docs/hydro-launch).

 **Key Points**: